Book Tour

 Train

-This is the most popular option among backpackers, students and other budget like travelers.
-In fact, getting from Porto to Douro by train is by far the cheapest option.
-There are train connecting Porto to Peso da Régua ranging from 8.30€ / ticket (you need to take two trains and the trip takes approximately 2h15) to 9.75€ / ticket (one single train, 1h45).
-From Porto to Pinhão you have very few connections, all for 11€ / ticket.
-Travelling by train to Douro Valley has two major disadvantages though:
+There are train connecting Porto to Peso da Régua ranging from 7,55€/ ticket (you need to take two trains and the trip takes approximately 2h15) to 9.85€ / ticket (one single train, 1h45).

 – You are highly dependable on the train schedules, and you have to plan your trip around it.
 You can check the schedules of the trains.